stuerp/foo_vis_spectrum_analyzer/docs/README.md

 It can demonstrate if a file is, for example, 24-bit but only actually using 16 bits of information, indicating potential wasted headroom or improper recording levels.

 The distribution of bit usage over time is display as a histogram during playback.
-The X-axis shows the bit number; the y-axis the channel name.
+The X-axis shows the bit number; the Y-axis the channel name.

 foobar2000 uses single or double precision floating-point numbers (real numbers) between -1 and 1 to represent audio samples.
 A floating-point number is internally represented by 32 or 64 bits divided into a sign (+/-) and exponent and a mantissa (the decimal part).